Post-traumatic Predominance | Arthrodesis vs TAR | Functional Outcomes | Adjacent Joint Disease

 - “Fusion position: neutral DF, 5 degrees valgus, 5-10 degrees ER, slight posterior translation

-70% of ankle OA is post-traumatic - this differs from hip and knee where primary OA predominates.
+Ankle OA is predominantly post-traumatic (78% in Valderrabano's series of 406 ankles, vs only 9% primary) - this differs from hip and knee where primary OA predominates.
 Causes include malunited fractures, recurrent instability, and osteochondral lesions.
+The latency from injury to end-stage OA averages around 20 years.
 Always take a detailed trauma history.

 Arthrodesis is the gold standard with reliable outcomes.
 TAR for lower-demand patients with good alignment, adequate bone stock, and intact deltoid.
 Contraindications to TAR: severe deformity, AVN, neuropathy, young high-demand patients.